• Anchorage Remembers Memorial Day

 • JBER named top military testing center

-JOINT BASE ELMENDORF-RICHARDSON, Alaska — Recently, the College Level Examination Program published its annual list of the top military test centers with the University of Anchorage Alaska ranking in the top 20.
-This was a collective effort between UAA, Joint Base Elmendorf-Richardson’s Education
+Recently, the College Level Examination Program published its annual list of the top military test centers with the University of Anchorage Alaska ranking in the top 20.
+This was a collective effort between UAA and Joint Base Elmendorf-Richardson’s Education Center to encourage members to take the

 • The Iditarod is reopening; how will it affect your pay?